Kowakujō Main Quest Easter Egg Guide Quick Overview:

 Repeat this process until the paw prints stop forming a trail and instead create a full shape or circle of blood on the ground.
 This is the final point of the trail.

 Now throw the Maneki-Neko into the middle of the paw print shape.
+Throw it carefully into the middle of the circle.
+The grenade can bounce, and this only works if the lava in that area is active.
+If the lava has cooled over, wait until it becomes fiery again.
 If done correctly, the cat will appear from a lava pit.
 Almost immediately, an Abomination will spawn and eat the cat.

 Kill the Abomination to free it.
 This enemy has a lot of health, so do not waste time shooting random body parts.
 Wait for its mouths to open and shoot them for critical damage.
 Pack-a-Punched weapons make this part much less annoying, especially if you are doing it solo.